 Explaining Tenant Responsibilities in Maintaining Clean Carpets During Tenancy

 Throughout the tenancy, tenants are expected to clean the carpets regularly to prevent excessive dirt buildup and stains.
-This proactive approach can help minimize cleaning costs at the end of the lease.
+This proactive approach can help minimise cleaning costs at the end of the lease.

 Resolving Disagreements Over Carpet Conditions at the End of Tenancy